Johnson says he’ll tell Trump: Hands off UK health service

 More than three years after Britain voted to leave the EU, the departure date has been postponed twice, and the U.K. Parliament has repeatedly rejected the only divorce deal offered.
 The country is facing a chaotic exit on Oct.
 31 unless Johnson's government can, against the odds, secure a new agreement — or arrange another delay, something Johnson vows he will not do.

 The British leader is seeking to persuade a skeptical European Union to give Britain a new divorce deal before the U.K. is due to leave the bloc on Oct.
-31. He is scheduled to hold talks at the U.N. with EU leaders, including European Council President Donald Tusk, French President Emmanuel Macron, German Chancellor Angela Merkel and Irish Prime Minister Leo Varadkar.
+31. At the U.N. he was holding a series of meetings with EU leaders, including European Council President Donald Tusk, French President Emmanuel Macron, German Chancellor Angela Merkel and Irish Prime Minister Leo Varadkar.

 Johnson said he didn't think there would be a "New York breakthrough," but he was encouraged by the progress talks had made since he took office less than two months ago.
 He replaced Theresa May, who resigned in failure after her EU withdrawal agreement was rejected three times by Parliament.